 Award (September 2022): I am very proud to announce that I received the Wolfgang Stegmüller Award (Link) of the German Society of Analytic Philosophy (GAP) for my book Understanding Physicalism (Link).
-To celebrate this, DeGruyter has made available for free download two complete chapters of the book for a limited amount of time.
+You can find some photos of the award ceremony on the web page of the GAP.11 conference (Link).

 New book (November 2021): I was given the honor to newly translate the seminal 1971 paper Identity and Necessity by the famous philosopher Saul Aaron Kripke into German for the series Great papers by the publishing house Reclam.
 The book with the original paper in both languages and an in-depth explanatory note on the historical embedding and content of the paper, written by me, has just come out in early November.